davenquinn/xenoliths/paper/text/figure-captions.md

 ##depth

 Summary of depth constraints for the xenolith samples.
-Colored field represent density contours of Monte Carlo error distributions of Ca-in-olivine pressure/TA98 temperature pairs for each sample, accounting for analytical errors and within-sample scatter.
+Colored fields represent density contours of Monte Carlo error distributions of Ca-in-olivine pressure/TA98 temperature pairs for each sample, accounting for analytical errors and within-sample scatter.
 Plots on the right margin project these